once-aday/map675-module-03-once-aday-assignment-03/README.md

 ![Overlapping Attributes](graphics/overlapping-intersecting-values.png)

+Given a multi polygon, and a single polygon representing a Zone of Tnterest.
+Choose an attribute from the multi-polygon; How many unique values from that attribute spatially intersect within the Zone of Interest?
+An array with these "Intersecting Attributes" will be logged to console.
+Only polygons that intersect with the ZoI will be loaded on the map.

 I was able to get the script working by using the intersect method of turf

 There were lots of bugs with multi polygons when I brought in a complex geology dataset.